jkmarti97/projectDecomp/Three SIEM Problem/ProjectBrief_Three SIEM Problem.md

   - MITRE ATT&CK mapping to visualize coverage and help assess detection posture.
   - Threat intelligence integration to enrich detections and investigator context.
   - Watchlists to correlate customer-provided datasets (e.g., high-value assets, terminated employees) with events.
-  - Workbooks for interactive visual reporting and built-in templates.

-- Investigation and hunting
-  - Incident investigation tools with interactive entity graphs to understand scope and root cause.
-  - Hunting queries (MITRE-aligned) to proactively search data and convert hunts into detection rules/alerts.
-  - Jupyter notebooks (Azure ML workspaces) for advanced analytics, ML, custom visualizations, and integrations beyond built-in features.

-- Response and SOAR
-  - Automation rules to centrally manage incident handling and coordinate response scenarios.
-  - Playbooks (built on Azure Logic Apps) provide SOAR capabilities: automate and orchestrate remediation actions, integrate with systems like ServiceNow and Jira via a large connector gallery, and run on-demand or automatically when triggered by alerts/incidents.
-  - Extensible architecture for scalable automation as threats evolve.

-- Operations and deployment notes
-  - Microsoft Sentinel is available in the Microsoft Defender portal (recommended).
-Migration from the Azure portal to Defender portal is planned (transition guidance provided); changes beginning July 2025 and Azure-portal retirement guidance through July 2026.

-- Cost and planning
-  - The page references planning and pricing guidance (link to "Plan costs and understand Microsoft Sentinel pricing and billing") but does not provide detailed pricing on this page.

-- Related resources (links referenced)
-  - Onboard Microsoft Sentinel, Deployment guide, Data connectors, Custom connectors, ASIM normalization guidance, Detect threats out-of-the-box, Threat hunting, Playbooks/Logic Apps connectors, MITRE coverage, Notebooks, and Sentinel in Defender portal guidance.

 2) https://www.microsoft.com/en-us/security/business/siem-and-xdr/microsoft-sentinel
 - 1-line summary: Microsoft marketing overview positioning Sentinel as an AI-ready, cloud-native security platform combining SIEM, SOAR, and an integrated data lake.